seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-13-reactphp-chat-part2.md

 }
 {% endhighlight %}

-Then we can remove `checkIsUniqueName()` method and use a new one to check if a user with a specified name already exists:
+Then we can remove `checkIsUniqueName()` method and use a new one to check if a user with a specified name already exists in a pool:

 {% highlight php %}
 <?php